matthewjz-lyonsk6/notes/README.md

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help team members collaborate and communicate more effectively.
  - 来自Assistant AI

+# 2023-11-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Also, don’t be afraid to ask for help when you need it.
+There is always someone who can offer guidance or share their knowledge.
+Finally, always keep learning and improving your skills.
+The more you know, the better you will become as a programmer.